Consulting Professor

 15-746 Advanced Storage Systems

-Broadly, I am interested in large-scale parallelism in computer systems and its implications on application performance, operating system design, fault tolerance and data center manageability.
-My particular interests focus on secondary memory system technologies such as magnetic disk design and optimization, parallel and distributed file systems, and local, storage and system area networking.
+Broadly, I am interested in large-scale parallelism in computer systems and its implications on application performance, operating system design, fault tolerance and big data in cloud computing.
+My particular interests focus on secondary memory system technologies and optimization, scalable file and key-value storage systems, scalable machine learning and systematic testing for large scale systems.
 I have a strong interest in shepherding technological advances from blackboard through standards and to commercial reality .

 I joined the faculty of CMU's Computer Science Department in 1991.
 Previously I received a Ph.D. and a M.Sc. in Computer Science in 1991 and 1987, respectively, from the University of California at Berkeley.
 Prior to Berkeley, I received a Bachelor of Mathematics in Computer Science and Applied Mathematics in 1983 from the University of Waterloo in Ontario, Canada.

 In 1993 I founded CMU's Parallel Data Laboratory (PDL) and led it until April 1999.
-Today the PDL is led by Greg Ganger.
-The PDL is a community that typically comprises between 3 to 6 faculty, 1 to 2 dozen students and 4 to 10 staff.
-It receives support and guidance from a consortium of 10 to 20 companies with interests in storage systems, the Parallel Data Consortium.
+Today the PDL is led by Dave Andersen and George Amvrosaidis.
+The PDL is a community that typically comprises between 6 to 9 faculty, 2 to 3 dozen students and 4 to 10 staff.
+It receives support and guidance from a consortium of 15 to 25 companies with interests in parallel data systems, the Parallel Data Consortium.
 This community holds biannual retreats and workshops to exchange technology ideas, analysis and future directions.
 The publications of the PDL are available for your inspection.

-The principal contributions of my first twenty years of research: Redundant Arrays of Inexpensive Disks (RAID), Informed Prefetching and Caching (TIP) and Network-Attached Secure Disks (NASD), now an ANSI SCSI command set standard (OSD), have all stimulated derivative research and development in academia and industry.
+The principal contributions of my first twenty years of research: Redundant Arrays of Inexpensive Disks (RAID), Informed Prefetching and Caching (TIP) and Network-Attached Secure Disks (NASD), whose architectural basis shapes the Google File System and its descendents such as the Hadoop Distributed File System (HDFS) and the Parallel Network File System, pNFS, features in NFS v4.1 (video discussion), have all stimulated derivative research and development in academia and industry.
 RAID, in particular, is now the organizing concept of a 10+ billion-dollar marketplace (more on RAID in my 1995 RAID tutorial).

-In 1999 I started Panasas Inc., a scalable storage cluster company using an object storage architecture and providing 100s of TB of high-performance storage in a single management domain for national laboratory, energy sector, auto/aero-design, life sciences, financial modeling, digital animation, and engineering design markets.
+In 1999 I started Panasas Inc., a scalable storage cluster company using an object storage architecture and providing 100s of TB of high-performance storage in a single management domain for national laboratory, energy sector, auto/aero-design, life sciences, financial modeling, digital animation, and engineering design markets (USENIX FAST08, PDSW07, SC04).

 • 2012 Jean-Claude Laprie Award in Dependable Computing Industrial/Commercial Product Impact Category, by the IFIP Working Group 10.4 on Dependable Computing and Fault Tolerance, for outstanding papers published at least 10 years ago that have significantly influenced the theory and/or practice of dependable computing.
 Awarded for the SIGMOD88 "RAID" paper.